-The credit hour is a measure of the amount of required work established by federal regulations to determine equivalency among accredited institutions of higher learning.
-It is represented in terms of the number of hours in the classroom or direct faculty instruction, as well as the minimum number of hours of out-of-class work needed for students to achieve the learning outcomes identified for a course.
+The credit hour is an amount of academic work represented in intended learning outcomes established by federal regulations to ensure equivalency among accredited institutions of higher learning.
+It represents both time spent in classroom or direct faculty instruction and the minimum amount of out-of-class student work needed to achieve the learning outcomes identified for a course.

-Rev. 3.31.23
+Rev. 12.1.25

 Interested in learning more about the programs at Meridian?